Paediatric permanent open door service

 For all other concerns about your child, take your child to their GP or A&E.

-For example, if your child is on the permanent open door service because they have severe asthma and they have a tummy bug, contact your child’s GP.
+For example, if your child is on the permanent open door service because they have severe asthma, but they have a tummy bug, contact your child’s GP.

-Or, if your child is on the open door service beacuse they have asthma but they’ve broken their arm, go to A&E.
+Or, if your child is on the open door service because they have asthma but they’ve broken their arm, go to the main Emergency Department.

 If your child is seriously unwell, call 999.
-Do not wait to call the Children’s Emergency Department.
+Don’t wait to call the Children’s Emergency Department.

 If you’re not sure if you should use the permanent open door service or go to your child’s GP or A&E call the Children’s Emergency Department on 01296 315216.